 Note that Outlook Today is a deprecated feature and may be removed from future versions of Outlook.
 The To-Do Bar was created to replace Outlook Today (and display upcoming appointments and task while viewing any folder).

-In Outlook 2010, the Outlook Today Icon is not on the ribbon.
+Beginning with Outlook 2010 (and newer), the Outlook Today Icon is not on the ribbon.
 You can add it to the Quick Access Toolbar to make it easier to access.
 It can also be accessed by clicking on the top-level folder of the default data file, however the icon no longer indicates which folder is the Outlook Today folder, as seen in these screen shots from Outlook 2007 and Outlook 2010: